 - A $675,000 product liability victory involving a juvenile furniture manufacturer and obtained a award

 - Representing an iron worker on a construction accident case, obtaining a $4.5 million settlement

 - Handling a helicopter crash case in New York Federal Court and obtaining a multi-million dollar settlement for the wrongful death claim

 - Obtaining a $3.7 million award for a pipe fitter burned by sulfuric acid while on the job

 Mr. Pullano lectures extensively throughout the state at legal seminars on topics relating to his knowledge of tort litigation.
 He has appeared as a guest speaker on The Oprah Winfrey Show and on the WTTW’s Chicago Tonight.

 He has been an adjunct professor at the DePaul University, College of Law, where he taught trial techniques and advocacy.
-He is a member of the Illinois Trial Lawyer’s Association (ITLA), Illinois State Bar Association (ISBA), American Trial Lawyer’s Association (ATLA), and the Justinian Society.
-He has been recognized as an Illinois Super Lawyer in 2006, 2007, 2008, 2009 , 2010, 2011 and 2012, and has been named an Illinois Leading Lawyer by the Chicago Daily Law Bulletin.
+He is a member of the Illinois Trial Lawyers Association (ITLA), Illinois State Bar Association (ISBA), American Trial Lawyer’s Association (ATLA), and the Justinian Society.
+He has been recognized as an Illinois Super Lawyer since 2006, and has been named an Illinois Leading Lawyer by the Chicago Daily Law Bulletin.